publiccodenet/publiccode.net/membership/founding-membership.md

 * steer the Foundation’s pipeline towards projects you’d like to reuse
 * gain recognition as a leader of systemic digital transformation
 * demonstrate return on IT investments from higher levels of administration
-* increasing the security and quality of your code through continuous auditing resources
+* increase the security and quality of your code through continuous auditing resources
 * access Foundation leaders and advisors for open source strategy discussions
 * learn from and share experience with other bold, innovative public organizations and leaders in the sector